Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Use the following template to model any more sophisticated Monster or NPC:

 **Name**
-X HP, X Armor, X Intensity, X WIL, Weapon (dX, special items, qualities)
+X HP, X Armor, X WIL, Weapon (dX, special items, qualities)
 - Engaging descriptor of appearance or demeanor
 - Quirk, tactic, or peculiarity making this NPC unique
 - Special effect or consequence when wounding a PC